 8 Things I Learned About Corrective Exercise for Performance

-I could probably write a book talking about everything I’ve done with this experience but I think this gives you a pretty good idea of what went down.
-Here are some main points that you should take home from my experience that can hopefully help you whether you are a lifter or any kind of athlete.
+I could probably write a book talking about everything I’ve done with this experience, but I think this gives you a pretty good idea of what went down.
+Here are some main points that you should take from my experience to hopefully help you whether you are a lifter or any athlete.

 However, you do need to be training hard enough to earn this.
 Many people don’t train anywhere near hard enough to warrant this.